-The Authority's funds available for investment represent an average of about £2.5m during the year, whereas the investments managed within Derbyshire County Council's portfolio total in the region of £300m, supported by their in-house professional team and professional investment advice.
+The Authority's funds available for investment represent an average of about £3m during the year, whereas the investments managed within Derbyshire County Council's portfolio total in the region of £300m, supported by their in-house professional team and professional investment advice.
 The Authority's investments with Derbyshire County Council are managed by way of a Service Level Agreement.
-The current Service Level Agreement (in place until March 2011) has been amended to guarantee the Authority's principal sums invested with the Council, effectively removing investment risk.
+The current Service Level Agreement has been amended to guarantee the Authority's principal sums invested with the Council, effectively removing investment risk, and the intention is for it to be renewed for a further two year period up to 31st March 2015.